ieksobeh/informbot/readme.txt

 BUFFERLENGTH = 5 (lines to replay from the game) ACTIVE_DECAY = 300 (seconds to drop users from being considered active) MAJORITY_RATIO = 0.5 (float for a percentage to determine majority from active users)

+Games can be acquired from the [if-archive](https://www.ifarchive.org/indexes/if-archive/games/zcode/), put them into a local "games" directory or alter settings to your structure.